techidaily/site-win11-tips/source/_posts/exploring-3-innovative-ways-for-windows-hardware-id-access.md

 ## 3\.
 Use PowerShell

- Alternatively, you can also check the hardware IDs using[Windows PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
+ Alternatively, you can also check the hardware IDs using [Windows PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
 It’s another incredible tool that allows you to run various commands.

  Let’s explore how you can check the hardware IDs using this tool: